is a Sociologist of Health & Illness, Disability, and Aging.

 He completed his PhD. in Sociology at the University of Pennsylvania in 2014.

-Ben’s past research also includes work on game metaphors in theory, published in Sociological Theory, adolescent gambling, published in Youth & Society, and a piece on the complexities of care coordination for adults with autism, published in the edited volume Autism Spectrum Disorder in Mid and Later Life (Scott Wright, Ed.).
+Ben’s past research and writing also includes work on game metaphors in theory, published in Sociological Theory; teenage status networks and adolescent gambling, published in Youth & Society; a piece on the complexities sorrounding communication with and service provision for autistic adults, published in the edited volume Autism Spectrum Disorder in Mid and Later Life (Scott Wright, Ed.); and a book review of Douglas Maynard and Jason Turowetz’s Autistic Intelligence: Interaction, Individuality, and the Challenges of Diagnosis, published in Social Forces.

 For more on his scholarship, click here.